CodeFrite/blockchain-developer-bootcamp-final-project/readme.md

 ![image](https://user-images.githubusercontent.com/34804976/144054962-65a4b1bb-e67e-46a0-8dc4-6318f0c7dacc.png)

-... and define how the money should be routed using the `TRANSFER-SOME` instruction:
+... and define how the money should be routed using the `TRANSFER-SOME` instruction.
+Here, any incoming payment will be equally splitted between Charlotte and Malika:

 ![image](https://user-images.githubusercontent.com/34804976/144055222-7891afb1-cfc0-4fb1-af39-7613155b4245.png)